Move-In Dates & Times

-- All other new incoming freshmen and transfer students will move into their assigned rooms on August 14, 2015 from 9am - 4pm.
+All new incoming Freshmen and Transfer students (unless they are attending a Freshman/Transfer Make-Up Orientation session) will move into their assigned rooms on August 12, 2016 from 9am - 4pm.
 Your specific check-in time will be noted on your assignment notification email.
-Students may check into their assigned rooms anytime AFTER their assigned check-in time until August 18, 2015 at 6pm.
+Students may check into their assigned rooms anytime AFTER their assigned check-in time until August 16, 2016 at 6pm.

 Frequently Asked Questions